 - 2 unexcused absence: The School Office Manager will be calling home to verify the reason for the absence. - 4 unexcused absences: The School Counselor will be calling home to determine barriers to attendance and provide resources.
-Additionally, the student's School Administrator may also call home. - Upon the 5th unexcused absence: A home visit will be conducted by the student's Counselor and one other school staff member to determine what resources may be needed to ensure the student's improved attendance at school and notifying the parent/guardian of the student's absentee status and to review the student's records and develop an intervention plan.
-Parents will also be reminded of this attendance policy. - After the 6th unexcused absence: the Principal or designee will contact the parent or guardian by telephone to discuss the reason(s) for the absences.
-The School will send the parent or guardian an Attendance Warning Letter and schedule a mandatory attendance meeting with the Panel to determine how the School can help improve the student's attendance.
-Should the student have any additional unexcused absences during the school year, the School may consider such unexcused absence as the parent's or guardian's expression of an intent and desire to voluntarily withdraw their student from the School. - After the 7th unexcused absence: the School will interpret this as the parent's or guardian's expression of an intent and desire to voluntarily withdraw their child from the School.
-The Principal or designee will contact the parent or guardian by telephone and send the Final Attendance Letter acknowledging the parent or guardian's desire to voluntarily withdraw their student from the School.
-The letter will provide an opportunity to the parent, guardian or Educational Rights Holder to request a hearing that will be adjudicated by the Panel regarding the child's unexcused absences and voluntary withdrawal from the school.
+Additionally, the student's School Administrator may also call home. - Upon the 6th unexcused absence: An Attendance Warning letter will be sent home.
+A meeting will be conducted by the principal or designee, student's counselor and one other school staff member to determine what resources may be needed to ensure the student's improved attendance at school and notifying the parent/guardian of the student's absentee status and to review the student's records and develop an intervention plan.
+Parents will also be reminded of this attendance policy. - After the 8th unexcused absence: the Principal or designee will contact the parent or guardian by telephone to discuss the reason(s) for the absences.
+The School will send the parent or guardian a second Attendance Warning Letter and schedule a mandatory attendance meeting with the Panel to determine how the School can help improve the

+- student's attendance. - After the 10th unexcused absence: the School will interpret this as the parent's or guardian's expression of an intent and desire to voluntarily withdraw their child from the School.
+The Principal or designee will contact the parent or quardian by telephone and send the third and Final Attendance Letter/Involuntary Removal Notice acknowledging the parent or quardian's desire to voluntarily withdraw their student from the School.
+The letter will provide an opportunity to the parent, guardian or Educational Rights Holder to request a hearing regarding the child's unexcused absences and voluntary withdrawal from the school.
 The hearing shall occur not less than five school days before the effective date of the withdrawal.
 The parent or guardian will have the opportunity to present testimony and evidence.
-If the parent or guardian does not request or appear at this hearing, the School will acknowledge the failure to request or appear as the voluntary withdrawal of the child from the School effective the same date as the hearing.
-On the effective date of the withdrawal the School shall notify the District Superintendent of the student's last known District of Residence.
+If the parent or quardian does not request a hearing within five (5) days of receiving the Final Attendance Letter/Involuntary Removal Notice. or fails to appear at this hearing, the School will acknowledge the failure to request or appear as the voluntary withdrawal of the child from the School.
+On the effective removal date indicated on the Final Attendance Letter/Involuntary Removal Notice, the School shall drop the student from its roster and notify the District Superintendent of the student's last known District of Residence.